 Renowned since antiquity, Cyprus has reinvented itself multiple times and is going through another exciting transformation today.
-The island nation has big ambitions to diversify its economy by placing innovation at its core, while it continues to attract professional expats and foreign investors to its shores thanks to its relaxed lifestyle coupled with bourgeoning prospects in the technology, investment fund, and energy sectors.
+The island nation has big ambitions to diversify its economy by placing innovation at its core, while it continues to attract professional expats and foreign investors to its shores thanks to its relaxed lifestyle coupled with bourgeoning prospects in multiple sectors.

 While the Republic of Cyprus is a Greek-speaking nation, English is almost universally spoken and is the language of international business.
 German, French and Russian speakers are also easily found, thanks to the high number of Cypriots with international degrees, the country’s commercial ties with the global business community, and the island’s popularity as a tourist destination.
 Cyprus is well known for its hospitality, a fact reflected in the Greek word, xenos, used for both stranger and guest.
 Life is meant to be enjoyed in Cyprus, which is renowned for its excellent quality of life.
 Cafe culture predominates, with both business and social meetings taking place over a leisurely frappe (iced coffee) in the numerous cafes in every town and city.
 As with most Mediterranean cultures, food also plays a vital role in family and social life.
-The famous Cyprus meze – a large selection of small, delectable dishes – is best enjoyed siga siga (slowly), al fresco and accompanied by excellent local wine.
+The famous Cyprus meze – a large selection of small, delectable dishes – is best enjoyed siga siga (slowly) and al fresco.

 Apart from the sun and the sea, Cyprus has few natural resources and has been dependent on oil imports to satisfy its energy demands.
 However, the substantial discovery of natural gas and potential oil deposits in Cyprus’ Exclusive Economic Zone (EEZ) in the Mediterranean Sea is expected to change all this.
 Exploratory drillings by global energy giants have confirmed natural gas reserves that could meet Cyprus’ domestic gas demand for over 100 years, and a surplus for export.
 The hydrocarbons race in Cyprus’ waters has attracted international energy heavyweights, such as Total, ENI, Kogas, Royal Dutch Shell, and ExxonMobil to explore the island’s waters for new discoveries and multiple auxiliary services companies have set up to support these efforts.
 With 340 days of sunshine to harness, solar energy has also become a bit of a boom segment for Cyprus recently.
 The government is placing strong focus on renewable energy and working towards achieving a zero-carbon economy.
 The country’s top-tier universities and research institutes are also playing a pivotal part in these efforts to create a more sustainable energy mix through innovation in smart tech and research in ways to battle climate change.

 Tourism has been a key driving force of the Cypriot economy for decades, and pre- Covid the country saw consecutive years of record-breaking numbers of tourist arrivals and revenue.
-Although the pandemic has temporarily stifled the thriving sector, new projects currently underway are set to strengthen and upgrade Cyprus’ tourism product and encourage more year- round visitors, a strategy Cyprus is fully committed to.
+Although the pandemic temporarily stifled the thriving sector, tourist arrival figures are rebounding and new projects currently underway are set to strengthen and upgrade Cyprus’ tourism product and encourage more year- round visitors, a strategy Cyprus is fully committed to.
 These projects range from the construction of new golf courses, luxury marina developments and the upgrading of the island’s wellness and medical tourism product.
 A new and exciting prospect is the current construction of the Republic’s first-ever luxury casino resort.
 The €600 million integrated resort, run by a consortium with renowned Hong Kong player Melco, will exceed five-star status and open a whole new market for niche tourism on the island.

 The Cyprus real estate sector was showing strong market performance straight through to 2019, but 2020 marked a turning point as the pandemic hit worldwide.
 Amid widespread lockdowns and travel restrictions, foreign investor demand dropped significantly.
-However, by October 2021, sales to the European market increased 68% compared to the same period in the previous year.
+However, by October 2021, sales to the European market increased 68% and 2022 has shown dynamic momentum in sales so far.
 Cyprus’ appeal has remained strong amongst international investors, expats and retirees thanks to its Mediterranean climate, high quality of life and safety, as well as its status as an EU member state conveniently located between three continents.
-Cyprus has one of the highest home ownership rates in Europe and also has a longstanding market for second homes and holiday villas, making the economy heavily reliant on the sector.
+Cyprus has one of the highest home ownership rates in Europe and has a longstanding market for second homes and holiday villas, making the economy heavily reliant on the sector.
 With new up-market developments, increased foreign investment in top hotels and major infrastructure projects springing up, Cyprus’ attractiveness as a property investment location is set to grow in the coming years.

 All rights reserved.
 The material on this site may not be reproduced, distributed, transmitted, cached, or otherwise used, except with the prior written permission of The Profiler Group.